kgsensei/MarioHTML5Hacked/README.md

 We don't send any information about you or anything related to the server.
 To find what the server sends the client you can go to [http://deadclubgame.com/Mario/realmario.js].

-> In the future I might add an option to turn client server communication off.

 # Credit:
 I take no credit for this as the original project was NOT my own, I am simply adding my own features to it.